 While it takes very little time to rack up thousands of dollars in debt, those high-interest charges prevent many from paying that debt off anytime soon.
 If your debt load stretches across multiple cards and loans, you’re most likely making multiple high-interest payments each month.

-To get that debt paid off faster AND free up monthly cash flow in your budget, consider consolidating multiple high-interest cards and loans into one low-rate loan or line of credit.
-Not only will this help to make your debt more manageable, the money you free up can then be put towards future goals (such as saving for a down payment on a home, taking a deferred salary leave to travel the world, or to add to your pension income in retirement).
+To get that debt paid off faster and free up monthly cash flow in your budget, consider consolidating multiple high-interest cards and loans into one low-rate loan or line of credit.
+Not only will this help to make your debt more manageable, but the money you free up can also then be put towards future goals (such as saving for a down payment on a home, taking a deferred salary leave to travel the world, or to add to your pension income in retirement).

 You’ve had a long, stressful day at school—nothing like a bit of retail therapy to make you feel better, right?